MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-github-actions/includes/6-exercise-add-bicep-deployment-action-workflow.md

    :::image type="content" source="../media/6-log-variables.png" alt-text="Screenshot of the GitHub interface showing the workflow log, with the 'environment variables' highlighted." border="true":::

-   Notice that this task makes use of the environment variables you added to the workflow file.
+   Notice that this step uses the environment variables you added to the workflow file.

 1. Inspect the rest of your workflow output.

    The workflow shows a successful deployment.